Are you wondering how to get a job in private equity?

 Forget about that.

 Most private equity firms don’t even have HR departments.
-They don’t need one seeing as the competition is so fierce and they only hire the best.
+They don’t need one, seeing as the fierce competition, and they only hire the best.

-And that’s exactly what headhunter companies are.
+And that’s precisely what headhunter companies are.

 But here’s the trick.
 They won’t come to you.
 In reality, you have to initiate contact with the headhunting company.

-Send them your resume and cover letter and maintain contact!
+Send them your resume and cover letter, and maintain contact!

 Don’t let them forget about you, but don’t be too persistent.
 Find that perfect balance between being on their radar and not seeming pushy.

 I don’t have enough words to stress how important this is.
 Private equity careers are not something you build in a day.
-And a job in private equity is not something you get over night.
+And a job in private equity is not something you get overnight.
 The reality is far from that.